devamit09/ADVANCE-JAVA/README.md

 # ADVANCE-JAVA
-This repository features Advanced Java programs and projects, focusing on topics such as JDBC, Servlets, JSP, Hibernate, Spring Framework, and RESTful web services.
-It is designed for developers looking to enhance their Java skills with enterprise-level applications and frameworks.
+This repository contains self-practice projects and programs focused on Advanced Java topics, including JDBC, Servlets, JSP, Hibernate, and Spring Framework.
+It is aimed at enhancing expertise in building enterprise-level applications and mastering advanced Java technologies.